 - High school or high school equivalency diploma

-- Anatomy and Physiology (A&P) for Healthcare Providers is required to be completed by the beginning of Module II (Please see the current Continuing Education Schedule of Classes for Anatomy and Physiology course offerings).
+- Anatomy and Physiology (A&P) for Healthcare Providers (or equivalent) is required to be completed by the beginning of Module II (Please see the current Continuing Education Schedule of Classes for Anatomy and Physiology course offerings).

-This 1135-hour course is divided into five modules and covers approximately 18 months.
-Classes will be held Monday and Wednesday evenings from 18:00 – 22:00.
+This 1135-hour course is divided into five modules and covers approximately 16 months.
+Classes will be held two evenings each week from 18:00 – 22:00.
 Online Material will also be required.

 Course fees will be collected at the Kenneth B. Hurst Continuing Education Building.
 Cash, check, money order payable to Coastal Carolina Community College, MasterCard, Visa, American Express or Discover are accepted.